Vegan Chocolate Flapjacks

 Flapjacks are one of those things that I don’t particularly think of often but if they’re in front of me, I’ll eat the entire batch without blinking.
 They are so deliciously gooey and addictive.

-If you’re not sure what flapjacks actually are… they are sweet, sticky bars made up from oats, brown sugar, golden syrup and melted butter (vegan butter in this case).
+If you’re not sure what flapjacks actually are… they are sweet, sticky bars made up from oats, brown sugar, golden syrup and melted butter (vegan margarine in this case).
 They’re very different to the pancake type of flapjacks that are well known in the USA.

 British flapjacks can be plain or flavoured.
 Some popular fillings and toppings include chocolate, coconut, dried fruit and nut butters.
-Make sure to check out my peanut butter flapjack recipe!
+Make sure to check out my other flapjack recipes:

 For these chocolate flapjacks, I mixed some jumbo chocolate chips into the mixture before baking, and I added a chocolate drizzle on top afterward.